soulwing/pinject/README.md

 a bit too unwieldy and repetitive when defining and organizing a large number of configuration properties.

-One immediate improvement we could make would be to put the `beans.properties` in the corresponding packages on the classpath.
+One immediate improvement we could make would be to put `beans.properties` files in the corresponding packages on the classpath.
 If we did this, we would have two files -- one located at `org/example/illustrator/beans.properties` containing the properties for the `ApplicationConfig` bean:

 ```